 How to access coverage in the event of a disaster or local emergency

-In the event of an emergency or natural disaster, Superior STAR+PLUS MMP is committed to helping you continue to access care easily.
+In the event of an emergency or natural disaster, Superior HealthPlan STAR+PLUS Medicare-Medicaid Plan (MMP) is committed to helping you continue to access care easily.
 In a time of crisis, we will:

 - Allow Part A and Part B and supplemental Part C plan benefits to be furnished at specified non-contracted facilities (note that Part A and Part B benefits must, per 42 CFR §422.204(b)(3), be furnished at Medicare certified facilities)